 Night driving can be a tricky prospect for even the most keen-eyed among us.
-Other cars move quickly, road conditions are unpredictable, and both of those conditions are exacerbated by low light levels.
+Other cars move quickly and road conditions are unpredictable.
+Both of those conditions are exacerbated by low light levels.

 Difficult as it is under normal conditions, night driving becomes downright dangerous for people suffering from conditions that damage their night vision.

 A wide range of diseases, deficiencies, and syndromes can all contribute to poor night vision.
 Cataracts are perhaps the most well-known.
 These cloudy deposits commonly form in older eyes as proteins change shape and become light-scattering debris.

 People with cataracts experience a general drop in visual acuity but are particularly affected by glare.
 This can be troublesome during the day, but much worse at night.
 The unexpected shine of high-beams can easily blind an unprepared driver.

 Strangely enough, LASIK surgery is also a known cause of night blindness.
 Patients who have undergone eye surgery can experience halos and blurring when exposed to bright light, either temporarily or permanently.
 They may have to deal with some of the same sensitivity to glare that cataracts sufferers have.

 And that’s just the start.
 Night blindness can be caused by progressive diseases such as retinitis pigmentosa, direct injury to the eye, and even nutritional deficiencies.
 For example, a low vitamin A intake can quickly bring on a case of night blindness.